Frequently Asked Questions

 Zoning is a local government's ability to regulate the use and development of land.
 It is designed to protect property values by preventing the location of incompatible uses in close proximity to each other.
-Property zoning can be found on our Zoning Map.
-The uses and regulations of the zoning can be found in the Zoning Code under
+Property zoning can be found on our Zoning Map (PDF).
+The uses and regulations of the zoning can be found in the Zoning Code under Article IV.
+Use Charts and Regulations (PDF).

 Do I need a permit and where do I find information about permitted uses in each zoning district?